douglasavilak/Monkey-Island-Bananas-Challenge/README.md

 ## Talking about algorithm performance
 ### Calculating the Big-O complexity
-Following the Big-O idea, in order to calculate the Big-O complexity, during the analysis of the solution algorithm, I?ll be always looking for the worst scenario, in other words, I?ll be always looking for the most time and space consuming scenario.
+Following the Big-O idea, in order to calculate the Big-O complexity, during the analysis of the solution algorithm, I'll be always looking for the worst scenario, in other words, I'll be always looking for the most time and space consuming scenario.

 #### 1. Introduction
-As the first thing to do to calculate the algorithm big-o TC (Time Complexity) and SC (Space Complexity) I simplified the whole code to it?s logical iteration loops and significant space consuming attributions
+As the first thing to do to calculate the algorithm big-o TC (Time Complexity) and SC (Space Complexity) I simplified the whole code to it's logical iteration loops and significant space consuming attributions
 // 2.
 First column rows iteration
 for (int row = 0; row <= N; row++) {
     int[] possibleNextFields = N